KDE/kde-builder/doc/chapter_06/other-features.md

     only around 550 megabytes.

-    Luckily, the build directory is not required after a module has successfully been built and installed. kdesrc-build can automatically remove the build directory after installing a module, see the examples below for more information.
-Note that taking this step will make it impossible for kdesrc-build to perform the time-saving incremental builds.
+    Luckily, the build directory is not required after a module has successfully been built and installed. kde-builder can automatically remove the build directory after installing a module, see the examples below for more information.
+Note that taking this step will make it impossible for kde-builder to perform the time-saving incremental builds.

 3. Finally, there is disk space required for the actual installation of